AustinMaddison/austinmaddison.github.io/content/notes/hello-mascot/index.md

 Like all kinds of visual mediums its a highly iterative process.
 I had to really trust the process and power through the not so flattering early stages of the environment's look development.
 What really transformed the scene was [set dressing](#set-dressing) obviously but not so obviously the the [post-processing](#post-processing).

 <div class="h-5"></div>

 ## Set Dressing
+I export the blockout out of engine and bring into my DCC to model and sculpt the props

 ### Hero Props
 #### Flowers
 #### Coconut Tree